-Yellowstone City 30K is a race that takes you through some of the most beautiful country in the greater Yellowstone area.
+Yellowstone Gateway 30K is a race that takes you through some of the most beautiful country in the greater Yellowstone area.
 This is our backyard.
 This is your public land.
 As Directors and racers, we choose to tread lightly and steward the landscape responsibility; there are a number of ways we'll be regulating and behaving to reflect our values and respect of this Earth.

-In the case a racer would like to be dropped off at Sage Lodge, there will be signs and attendants to direct vehicles to the drop off zone (by the flagpole in front of main lobby).
+In the case that a racer would like to be dropped off at Sage Lodge, there will be signs and attendants to direct vehicles to the drop off zone (by the flagpole in front of main lobby).
 After dropping off the racer, please park at Chico Hot Springs "Field of Dreams" parking lot.
 Thank you for your cooperation!

 Shuttle - Chico Hot Springs to Sage Lodge

 Park your car at the finish location and catch a ride to the start - how convenient is that?!
 Shuttles will depart Chico “Field of Dreams” Parking area above the Day Spa at the following times: 7:10 AM, 7:30 AM, 7:50, AM 8:10 AM, 8:30 AM.
-The shuttles will be two tan suburbans and one black suburban with Chico Logo.

 Drop Bag Transport

-Everyone will receive a Yellowstone City 30K performance trucker hat; additionally, there will be awards for top three male and female finishers and 1st male and female masters sponsored by Patagonia and Park County Environmental Council.
+Everyone will receive a Yellowstone Gateway 30K performance trucker hat; additionally, there will be awards for top three male and female finishers and 1st male and female masters sponsored by Patagonia and Park County Environmental Council.

 Support and Spectating